vonovak/react-navigation-header-buttons/README.md

 2. Wrap your root component in `HeaderButtonsProvider` and pass the `stackType` prop (`'native' | 'js'`), as seen in [example's App.tsx](https://github.com/vonovak/react-navigation-header-buttons/tree/master/example/App.tsx).

-**IMPORTANT** `HeaderButtonsProvider` must be placed so that it is a child of `NavigationContainer`, otherwise this library may not receive the correct theme from React Navigation.
+**IMPORTANT** `HeaderButtonsProvider` must be placed as a descendant of `NavigationContainer`, otherwise this library will not receive the correct theme from React Navigation.

 ## Usage